WLOGSolutions/RSuite/docs/basic_workflow.md

 2017-09-23 17:18:28 INFO:rsuite:Successfuly build 1 packages
 ```

-Lets check what happens if you run our master script
+Let's check what happens if you run our master script

 ```bash
 Rscript R\master.R
 ```

 The output says that `data.table` was loaded.
-This is exactly what we wanted to be.
+This is exactly what we wanted.

 # Step 9 - developing custom package using `devtools`

-If you want to develop a package the cycle dev-build can take too long.
+If you want to develop a package the dev-build cycle can take too long.
 This is especially important if the packages are bigger.
-You can use `devtools` to speedup this process.
+You can use `devtools` to speed up this process.

 To do this edit `R\master.R` like this